 However, you are reading this article right now and that’s its purpose; to help you write an application letter for a job vacancy that employers won’t reject.

-Here are the tips on how to write an application letter for job vacancy (2019)
+Here are the tips on how to write an application letter for a job vacancy (2022)

 So what’s this secret recipe all about?
 Not really a big deal.

 It involves you digging deep into the profile and website of your prospective company.

 Why should you do this?
 Brilliant question.

 Ever met a total stranger who does not like onions in his/her food, loves traveling, hates cartoons, and loves the color pink?

 Now if you happen to like all the things this stranger likes and hate all the ones he/she hates, you too just met but the conversation will be rich and you guys will get along very fast.

 This is called a mutual interest.

 In very rare cases, being the same football fan as your HR can just land you the job pronto.

 To find out all the things the company or organization loves.